-- 3.5.3.
+3.5.3.
 Transport is the largest source of CO2 emissions in the UK, including in Central Lincolnshire.
 This is mostly due to road transport, where small increases in fuel efficiency have been cancelled out by an increase in mileage.
 The total amount of transport emissions has remained fairly similar in recent years, in contrast to other sectors which have shrunk their emissions.
 Lincolnshire has had a 46% increase in road mileage from 1993 to 2018.
 A switch to electric vehicles is underway but has been slow.
 The national ban on new diesel and petrol cars from 2030 will help, but existing cars will remain in use long after that.
-Nevertheless, it is beyond doubt that we are at the start of the transition away from fossil fuel combustion engines to electric vehicles, a process which may have almost come to its conclusion by the end date of this Local Plan. - 3.5.4.
+Nevertheless, it is beyond doubt that we are at the start of the transition away from fossil fuel combustion engines to electric vehicles, a process which may have almost come to its conclusion by the end date (2040) of this Local Plan.

+- 3.5.4.
 With such monumental change on the horizon, it is imperative that the built environment be ready. - 3.5.5.
-Policy S17 below sets the minimum requirements for electric vehicle charging points and associated infrastructure.
-For residential development, the policy does not require full vehicle charging points to be installed at the point of development, but does require essential infrastructure to be put in place to enable the rapid and cheap roll out of charging facilities, when electric vehicles become more mainstream.
-As part of this, and in line with the principle established by Government of all new homes being 'net zero ready', the policy below also requires all new homes to be 'electric vehicle ready'. - 3.5.6.
-It is anticipated that, during the life of the Local Plan, there may be amendments to the Building Regulations mandating the provision of electric vehicle charging points, which go further than the provisions set out in the policy below.
-Should that arise, then of course those regulations supersede the provisions set out below.
+In December 2021 the Building Regulations were updated with a new Part S being added which addresses Infrastructure for charging electric vehicles.
+These regulations will come into effect in June 2022 and will require the provision of charging points in both residential and non-residential developments, with specific levels of requirements set out for uses, not for every parking space to be provided with a charging point. - 3.5.6.
+As a result of these new Building Regulations Policy NS18 does not seek the basic provision of electric vehicle charging points, but, given that we will all be expected to drive electric vehicles in the not-too-distant future, it seeks to ensure that the location of electric vehicle charging points to be well situated to ensure that they will be readily accessible to future users.

-Policy S17: Electric Vehicle Charging
+Policy NS18: Electric Vehicle Charging

-All applications that include provision of parking spaces will be required to provide the following as a minimum:
+All applications that include provision of parking spaces will be required to meet the requirements set out in the Building Regulations.